Bjørn Nørgaard's tapestries

 1000 Years of Danish History

 In the Knights' Hall at Christiansborg Palace, the walls are adorned with 1000 years of woven Danish history, from the Viking Age to the present day.
-Explore kings, queens, battles, artistic references, famous people, special events, animals, plants, and much more from our shared Danish history.
+Explore the rich world of kings, queens, war-time battles, art, celebrities, historic events, animals, plants and much more from the history of Denmark.

 In 1990, Her Majesty Queen Margrethe turned 50 years old.
 As a birthday gift, the Queen received 17 new tapestries for the Knights' Hall at Christiansborg Palace from the Danish business community.
-The tapestries are designed by the Danish artist Bjørn Nørgaard.
-His task was to tell 1000 years of Danish history based on the Danish royal lineage.
-Therefore, the walls of the Knights' Hall today are teeming with kings – but also much more.
+The tapestries were designed by the Danish artist Bjørn Nørgaard.
+He had been handed the task of telling 1000 years of Danish history based on the Danish royal lineage.
+Therefore, the walls of the Knights' Hall today are teeming with kings – as well as many other aspects of life in Denmark.

 The creation of the tapestries

-Follow the journey of the tapestries from the beginning of the work until they were hung in the Knights' Hall.
+Follow the journey of the tapestries from the early stages of the work until the finished works of art were hung in the Knights' Hall.

 1988